MicrosoftDocs/visualstudio-docs.zh-tw/docs/vs-2015/modeling/walkthrough-creating-a-custom-directive-processor.md

             //These are the errors that occur during processing.
 The engine passes
             //the errors to the host, and the host can decide how to display them,
-            //for example the the host can display the errors in the UI
+            //for example the host can display the errors in the UI
             //or write them to a file.
             //---------------------------------------------------------------------
             private CompilerErrorCollection errorsValue;